 Our Grab-and-Go Camping Vegetables

 Last week I introduced you all to the veggie muffins that help us avoid the drive-thru.
 This week we're back with that same sponsor, Garden Lites, to share their Superfood Veggie Cakes.
-Just like the muffins we love so much, this solution to our camping vegetables solution is also non-GMO and free of dairy, nuts, and gluten.
+Just like the muffins we love so much, this solution to our camping vegetables solution is free of dairy, nuts, and gluten.
 They're little veggie muffins that are sort of like a mini quiche, but less egg-y.
 It's kind of hard to describe.
 They're 100 calories, and they incorporate nutrient-rich superfoods like kale and cauliflower.
 Most important of all, the boys absolutely gobble them up!